The Ordinary: Viral TikTok Skincare with Over 1.8M Followers

 2.1.1 Straightforward product naming

-The brand's transparent approach to product naming and formulation has been a game-changer.
+The brand's transparent approach to product naming and formulation has reshaped the industry.
 The Ordinary's product names, like Niacinamide 10% + Zinc 1%, mirroring entries in a chemistry book, have demystified skincare for consumers.

 This clarity in naming and packaging has made the brand accessible and appealing.